henriqueffc/Bento/README.md

 ### ➕ As New Tab

 You can use different Add-ons/Extensions for it
-  - If you use Firefox: [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/?src=search) and make sure you enable "Force links to open in the top frame (experimental)" in the extension's preferences page.
+  - If you use Firefox: [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/).
   - If you use Chromium (Brave, Vivaldi, Chrome) or Microsoft Edge: [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)

 ## 🎨 Customization